 reform; Charles Dickens, The

-entered English from another language you know; in two or three
+entered English from another language you know; note the earliest

 Drink”; selection from James Kelman, How

 Late It Was, How Late; selection from Irvine Welsh, Glue.